 It takes around 3 hrs to drive from L.A. to Joshua Tree national park and I suggest you leave early in the morning and stop at one of the In-N-Out Burger joints along the way.

 Stay the night in Palm Springs nearby and return to L.A. the next morning.

 If you don’t mind long hours on the road, you can make this a day-trip from Los Angeles to Joshua Tree National Park.

 Things to do in Joshua Tree National Park

 The park has three main entrances with most of the attractions on the northern part of the park.

 Start at the Oasis Visitor Center and drive down Park Boulevard to the White Tank Campground.
 From there hike the 0.3 miles to Arch Rock for some pictures.

 Next stop is the Cholla Cactus Garden.

-Backtracking, we took the road towards Keys View.
-Since no one wanted to see Skull Rock, we bypassed it and drove straight to the observation point for an amazing sunset.
+Backtracking a little, take the road towards Keys View.
+Stop to see Skull Rock and drive to Observation Point for an amazing sunset.